 Lois McKeon writes a response to the MOTHER EARTH NEWS article "How To Reupholster Furniture" after restoring her couch using the furniture techniques from the article.

 With this knowledge we began the restoration of an Early American davenport which was solid and in good shape except for the disgracefully threadbare covering.

 PHOTO: MOTHER EARTH NEWS STAFF

+The first step was to slit the top of the cording and remove the interior.
+I then bought four yards of muslin (two yards for $1.00 at a discount store) and covered the back and seat of the couch in the following manner: I held the piece of fabric over the portion to be reproduced, pinned around the shape, and cut outside the markers leaving a seam allowance.
 The sections were pinned together and laid on the davenport as a final check before sewing.
 (If the old material is greasy, it must be cleaned before the muslin is applied so the oil won't-bleed through.)
 The finished inner cover was then stapled to the framework.
+(See Photo 2.)

 Photo 3 shows the finished davenport.
 Its transformation cost a total of $45.00, including materials, tacks, staples, thread, and cording.